Monday, December 1, 2025

 Place in an 8-quart Instant Pot on HIGH for 30 MIN

-In a separate large 12-quart pot
+Meanwhile, Sautee in a separate large 8-quart or extra large 12-quart pot

 1/4 cup olive oil